 Are you stuck in the mindset that a regular email campaign is just too hard and business owners don’t read it anyway?

 You’re wrong.
-What’s worse is that old way of thinking is costing you money as you miss out on production capability and nurturing client relationships.
+Worse still, that old way of thinking is costing you money as you miss out on production capability and nurturing client relationships.

 Here are two big benefits to get you thinking.